h2oai/residuals-vis/scatterplot-zoom/tasks.md

   near their destination point
 + add third zoom level with different marks symbol
 + add fourth zoom level with different marks symbol
++ fix bug where exemplarMember points jump on pan (dragStart)
++ handle simulateneous pan and zoom. ensure that examplarMember points still emanate from the position of the exemplar point